toddledev/documentation/docs/09-pages/05-redirects/index.md

 ### Status code

 Set the HTTP status code of the redirect.
-A redirect can be either temporary or permanent, and respond with the proper status code to display that.
+A redirect can be either temporary or permanent, and respond with the appropriate HTTP status code.
 The supported status codes include:

 - 301 Moved permanently
 - 302 Found
 - 307 Temporary redirect
 - 308 Permanent redirect

+::: tip
+Check out the [MDN documentation on redirections](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Redirections) for more information about using HTTP status codes with redirects.
+:::

 ### URL

 Here is where you define the URL you wish to redirect to.
 Type or paste a complete URL including path, query or hash parameters into the input field, and Nordcraft will arrange it properly given the sections are not already filled.

-::: tip
-Check out the [MDN documentation on redirections](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Redirections) for more information about using HTTP status codes with redirects.
-:::

 ### Destination: path